floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_roles_permissions.md

 ## Support removed for exclude_index_permissions

 Support for `exclude_index_permissions` has been removed in SG FLX version 3.0.
 To achieve similar functionality on index level [index negation](../changelog-searchguard-flx-1_0_0#using-negation-for-index-and-action-patterns) can be used.
 However the functionality is not identical.
 Previously `exclude_index_permissions` created an absolute global exclusion.
 Index negation, however, only affects the current index that is being evaluated.
+Therefore, other roles assigned to the user which give access to the negated index will still grant the configured access.

 If you are migrating to SG FLX 3.0 and have been previously using `exclude_index_permissions`, it is recommended to first retrieve the sg_roles.yml configuration and update the necessary roles, as `exclude_index_permissions` will no longer have any effect on the users privileges after migration.
 Retrieval of previous configuration is also possible post migration if necessary.
-{: .warning}
+{: .note .js-note .note-warning}

 ### Example of role using index negation